quantumauth-io/quantum-auth-client/COMMERCIAL-LICENSE.md

 Contact for pricing or partnership opportunities:
 [insert business email]

-QuantumAuth is a trademark of Ian Decentralize (Madeindreams).
+QuantumAuth is a trademark of Ian Dorion (Madeindreams).
 Unauthorized commercial use is prohibited.